 IRS Installment Agreement

-IRS Installment Agreement or payment plan can help you pay off your tax debt over a period of time in the form of an installment loan agreement.
+IRS Installment Agreement or IRS tax payment plan can help income taxpayers pay off their tax debt over a period of time in the form of an installment loan agreement.

 Typically, IRS payment plans take five years or less to complete.